VincentNe/bike-rental/README.md

 username: User
 password: password
 ```
-3. Create a PostreSQL database named `cleanMachineDB`, and assign `User` as the database owner
+3. Create a PostreSQL database named `bikeRental`, and assign `User` as the database owner